codeemoji/codeemoji-plugin/README.md

 - "for" and "while"
 - "try"

+Notice that the calculation is triggered once the method exceeds the thresholds for the cyclomatic complexity and the line count (which does not include superfluous comment lines), which are both set to 1 by default.

 The default value for the metric is set to  _0.36 Cyclomatic Complexity / Lines of Code_, which corresponds to the statistical threshold cited by Lanza and Marinescu ("Object-Oriented Metrics in Practice", 2006).